Photo: Katriina Mäkinen

 Tempo Sound Award

-The Tempo Sound Award is a newly established prize for this year.
+The Tempo Sound Award was introduced in 2019.
 It is distributed to the short film, among the competition films in the Tempo Short Award, which has the most thoughtful and creative sound image.
 The prize consists of 60,000 SEK for use in Momento Studio, equivalent to approximately two weeks in the studio with sound designer.